Proudly Serving Montgomery County Maryland

-Private counseling by an experienced infidelity specialist can be extremely helpful.
-The relationship clinicians at Kentlands Psychotherapy do not pass judgment and your time here is completely confidential.
+Private coaching by an experienced infidelity specialist can be extremely helpful.
+The relationship therapists and coaches at Kentlands Psychotherapy do not pass judgment and your time here is confidential.
 Confiding in an expert can give you the support that you need and the precise guidance that you are seeking.

-I have extensive experience with individuals in therapy for infidelity issues including: confiding about an undisclosed outside romance, affair confusion and uncertainty, liaison extraction planning, emotional affairs, betrayal discovery crises, and infidelity recovery counseling, including the aspects of, “Should we still get married?” and/or, “Should we stay together or get divorced?” decision-making counseling.
-I’ve worked with many people in your shoes.
+We have extensive experience with individuals for infidelity issues including: confiding about an undisclosed outside romance, affair confusion and uncertainty, liaison extraction planning, emotional affairs, betrayal discovery crises, and infidelity recovery counseling, including the aspects of, “Should we still get married?” and/or, “Should we stay together or get divorced?” decision-making counseling.
+We’ve worked with many people in your shoes.

 ~ Dr. Elizabeth Carr

-Are you outside the Montgomery County, Maryland area?
+Are you outside the Gaithersburg or Montgomery County, Maryland area?
 Not to worry.

 Download the App “Telehealth by SimplePractice”